vluong4946/Geisel-Dungeon-Crawler-Game/README.md

 * File I/O
 * Inheritance and Polymorphism

-More info can be found at [our website](https://60alex60.wixsite.com/geiseldungeon/video-demo).
+A video demo and more info can be found at [our website](https://60alex60.wixsite.com/geiseldungeon/video-demo).